charlieroberts/interface.server.2/src/ApplicationManager.js.md

         mapping.inputControl = _in

-        if( mapping.output ) this.linkMappingOutputToDestinations( mapping, receivers )
+        if( mapping.output ) this.linkMappingOutputToDestinations( mapping, transports )

         app.on( 'close', function() { inputIO.removeListener( mapping.input.name, outputFunction ) })